What is breast cancer?

 How is breast cancer diagnosed?

-If you feel a lump in your breast or notice any other changes in the breast area, you should see your GP and get checked over, so they can consider referring you to a Breast Clinic, where a breast surgeon will examine your breasts and arrange for you to have a mammogram and/or ultrasound.
-A mammogram is an x-ray screening of your breast and an ultrasound uses high-frequency sound waves to produce an image of the inside of your breast.
-Sometimes they may request an MRI scan as well.
+If they think it’s needed, your GP will refer you for further tests with your local breast clinic.
+They’ll examine your breasts and arrange imaging, either a mammogram or an ultrasound.
+A mammogram is an x-ray screening of your breast, while an ultrasound uses high-frequency sound waves to produce an image of the inside of your breast.

 Breast cancer in men

-Breast cancer is much rarer in men as they have less breast tissue and less lifetime exposure to the hormone oestrogen.
+Breast cancer is much rarer in men.
+That’s because they have less breast tissue and less lifetime exposure to the hormone oestrogen.

-Around 400 men in the UK are diagnosed with breast cancer every year, and these are mostly older men, diagnosed between the age of 60 and 70.Footnote [3]
+Around 420 men in the UK are diagnosed with breast cancer every year.

 Genetics, family history and ageing can also contribute to causing breast cancer in men.
-Both men and women can lower the risk by:
+There are some ways both men and women can lower the risk:

-The signs and symptoms are the same as in women and you should check your chest regularly.
-Don’t feel self-conscious, if you think something isn’t right – go and see your doctor and get it checked out.
+The signs and symptoms are the same as they are in women and you should check your chest regularly.
+Don’t feel self-conscious, if you think something isn’t right, see your doctor and get it checked out.

-If your doctor thinks you need further examination, you’ll be sent to a Breast Clinic for tests.
+If your doctor thinks you need further examination, you’ll be referred for further tests.

 How is breast cancer treated?